rbiegacz/Udacity-CarND/CarND-Advanced-Lane-Lines-master/README.md

 ![alt text][image5]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculation the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+Calculation of the radius of the curvature is implemented in determine_lane_curvature function (lines 150 thru 182) in roadlanes.py file.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Plotting Lane Road

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Processing single static images: in case of static image I use draw_lane(...) function (lines 21 thru 49) from roadlane.py file - this function draws a lane.
+Further I add information about radius of curvature of the lane - I retrieve this information from determine_lane_curvature(...) function.

 ![alt text][image6]